Chandra X-ray Observatory - HomeAbout The ChandraEducational MaterialsField GuidePhoto AlbumPress RoomResources

 Credit NASA/CXC/SAO/S.Murray et al.

-Scale Image is 15 arcmin across (left to right).
+Scale Image is 15 arcmin across.

 Category Neutron Stars/X-ray Binaries, Supernovas & Supernova Remnants